 There is a limit on the number of credits in any one discipline you may count towards graduation.
-This cap of 60 credits should be kept in mind when planning for graduation.
-For example, there are 36 credits required for the mathematics degree.
-However, many students start their college mathematics courses with MATH 121, MATH 122, and MATH 201.
-These courses are not required for the major, but act as prerequisites for the more advanced courses.
+This cap of 60 credits should be kept in mind when planning for graduation (note that the cap of 60 credits for mathematics majors does not include the number of credits from STAT courses; and, so, math majors can pursue more statistics credentials without any potential violations of the 60-credit discipline cap).
+For example, there are 41 credits required for the mathematics degree.
+However, many students start their college mathematics courses with MATH 121.
+This course is not required for the major, but acts as the prerequisite for MATH 122.
 Therefore, many students accumulate 45 credits in mathematics when working toward their degree.
-Moreover, many mathematics majors also take non-required courses such as MATH 115 or MATH 200.
+Moreover, many mathematics majors also take non-required courses such as MATH 115 or STAT 180.
 Adding in an independent study your senior year brings your total very close to the credit limit.
 In summary, think ahead, plan carefully, and talk to your advisor.